Standard Book Review Format: 5 Part Structure

 - Chapter titles: "Chapter Three"

-Academic vs. Consumer Review Formats
+Academic vs Consumer Book Review Format Differences

-Academic Review Format
+Academic Book Review Format Requirements

 Characteristics: